Last updated September 2022

-Firstly, £5,000 towards a leukaemia research project run by UCL in collaboration with Great Ormond Street Children’s Charity.
-This follows a £60,000 Team Margot donation in 2014, prior to the formation of Team Margot Foundation.
+In addition, a £5,000 grant was made in support of a leukaemia research project run by UCL in collaboration with Great Ormond Street Children’s Charity.
+This followed a £60,000 Team Margot donation in 2014, prior to the formation of the charity, Team Margot Foundation.

 In infant leukaemia, 50% of babies will die in spite of very aggressive chemotherapy.
 Excitingly, the team has discovered a potential new targeted treatment.
 Research has shown that around 8 in 10 cases of infant acute lymphoblastic leukaemias (ALL) are driven by MLL (mixed lineage leukaemia) fusion proteins, which is produced inside the cancer cell.
 Guided by this understanding, Dr Jasper de Boer and his team has found that one drug in particular was extremely effective at destroying MLL fusion proteins in leukaemia cells in the lab and, crucially, halted their growth, killing the leaukaemic stem cells.
 These are the cells from which the leukaemia grows and are resistant to conventional chemotherapeutic drugs.

 Dr de Boer’s current priority is optimising the drug formulation, before being able to commence a clinical trial in humans, however, there is already good evidence that this drug is safe to use in humans, as it has been on the market for many years.
 We will continue to track progress and update.